 There are many key qualities to look for in your goggles, the most important being protection.
-In order to protect your eyes from the pellets, goggles with ANSI Z87+ Ballistics certification are considered best for extreme sports and other physical uses.
-A pair with this certification means that it has military-grade impact protection and was tested to survive the military’s high-speed impact standards.
+In order to protect your eyes from the pellets, goggles with ANSI Z87+ Ballistics certification are consider best for extreme sports and other physical uses.
+A pair with this certification means that it has military-grade impact protection and are test to survive the military’s high-speed impact standards.
 Mesh goggles are a popular choice for airsoft, but we don’t recommend them.
 These goggles won’t completely shield your eyes from BBs, which shatter if hitting at a high enough speed (FPS).
-They are also not Z87+ Ballistics approved.
+They are also not Z87+ Ballistics approve.

 With some spring-loaded rifles reaching as high as 700 FPS, we recommend polycarbonate lenses for impact resistance as glass can shatter too easily.
-You will also need to shield all parts of your eyes as you may be shot at from various angles at the same time, so wraparound goggles are great for airsoft.
+You will also need to shield all parts of your eyes, once you may be shooting at from various angles at the same time, so wraparound goggles are great for airsoft.
 Even though impact resistance is the highest priority in your airsoft goggles, it is nearly as important to see clearly.
 Add-on features, like coatings to improve your vision, are a great way to accomplish that.